snewell4/simpleth/docs/source/Test.rst

 :owner: address that constructed and deployed the contract.

-:test\_addr: used to store an address
+:testAddr: used to store an address

+:testArray: used to store an array

+:testBool: used to store a boolean

-:test\_int: used to store a signed integer
+:testInt: used to store a signed integer

-:test\_str: used to store a string
+:testStr: used to store a string

-:test\_uint: used to store an unsigned integer
+:testUint: used to store an unsigned integer